0x192/Bash-Android-Debloater/README.md

 * [X] Uninstall any system/user package
 * [X] Reinstall system packages
 * [X] ADB backup (see FAQ)
-* [X] Brand device detection and auto-selection of the appropriate debloat list
+* [X] device brand detection and auto-selection of the appropriate debloat list
 * [ ] Installation of alternative open-source apps replacing stock apps (list in the WIKI section) (WIP)

 NB : It is not a real uninstallation for system apps (see the [FAQ](https://gitlab.com/W1nst0n/universal-android-debloater/-/wikis/FAQ))